edbennett/high-performance-python/_episodes/05-profiling.md

 >
 > You can use `timeit` within a Jupyter notebook to test the
 > performance of code you are writing there, too.
 In a new cell, use
-> `%timeit` followed by the function or expresion you want to time.
+> `%timeit` followed by the function or expresion you want to time,
+> and use `%%timeit` at the top of a cell to time the execution of the
+> entire cell.
 >
 > If you have Jupyter installed on your machine, open a new notebook
 > and try this now for the list comprehension and loop